-- Wire / ACH Transfer to the bank of record To have the distribution proceeds Wired / ACH to the same account the bank draft option is being deducted from. - Wire / ACH Transfer to a non-record bank To have the distribution proceeds sent to a bank account not on file with Primerica Shareholder Services.
+- Wire / ACH Transfer to the bank of record To have the distribution proceeds Wired / ACH to the same account the bank draft option are being deducted from. - Wire / ACH Transfer to a non-record bank To have the distribution proceeds sent to a bank account not on file with Primerica Shareholder Services.
 When processing a Wire / ACH Transfer to a non-record bank, you must complete the bank name, bank contact person, bank telephone number, bank routing / transit number, bank account name and number, and attach a voided check.

-REASON FOR REDEMPTION - If you wish to redeem from a Beneficiary 403(b), please check the Death box and provide the deceased Shareholder's date of death.
+REASON FOR REDEMPTION - Please check the Death box and provide the deceased Shareholder's date of death.